-The 2020-21 season is the fourth on West End for Emilie Meason.
+The 2020-21 season is the fifth on West End for Emilie Meason.
 Meason was promoted to associate head coach after helping the Commodores advance to the 2019 NCAA Championships.

 Meason, an All-America student-athlete at Georgia, joined the Commodores’ as an assistant coach in July of 2017 after spending the spring of 2016 as a volunteer assistant coach at her alma mater, has helped the Commodores return to postseason competition while advancing to the 2018 and 2019 NCAA Championships.